-There are different types and designs of furnaces, and we can broadly categorize them into two: electric and gas furnaces.
+Furnaces come in various designs and can be broadly categorized into two main types: electric and gas.
 Gas furnaces run on natural gas, while electric ones are powered by electricity.
+Continue reading High-Efficiency Furnace Guide.

 Maybe you’ve heard about high-efficiency furnaces and wonder if your current furnace deserves the title.

-This guide discusses high-efficiency furnaces and why it is worthwhile to own one.
+This guide discusses high-efficiency furnaces and why owning one is worthwhile.

 What is a High-Efficiency Furnace?

-All furnaces do the same job; however, their performance efficiencies differ.
-High-efficiency furnaces, also called condensing furnaces, are those whose efficiency ranges between 90% and 100% AFUE.
+All furnaces perform the same job; however, their efficiency varies.
+High-efficiency furnaces, also called condensing furnaces, have AFUE ratings of 90%-100%.
 AFUE represents Annual Fuel Utilization Efficiency and is the standard unit for measuring furnace efficiency.

 In other words, high-efficiency furnaces are those that direct at least 90 percent of the heat generated toward warming your home.

-Generally, electric furnaces are highly energy efficient because they convert all electrical energy into heat energy, which is then entirely used to heat the building without waste.
+Generally, electric furnaces are highly energy-efficient because they convert electrical energy into heat, which is then used to heat the building with no waste.
 Thus, electric furnaces have a 100% AFUE and are labeled high-efficiency devices.

-On the other hand, gas furnaces may be high efficiency or standard efficiency.
-A high-efficiency gas furnace is one whose AFUE value ranges between 90 to 98%.
-Unlike their electric counterparts, no gas furnace is 100% efficient.
-Nonetheless, with a 90% and above AFUE rating, a gas furnace is said to be high efficiency.
+On the other hand, gas furnaces may be high-efficiency or standard-efficiency.
+A high-efficiency gas furnace has an AFUE rating of 90% to 98%.
+Unlike their electric counterparts, gas furnaces are not 100% efficient.
+Nonetheless, with an AFUE rating of 90% or higher, a gas furnace is considered high-efficiency.

-For the purpose of this article, our discussion and analysis of furnace efficiency will focus on gas furnaces since electric furnaces are, by default, 100% efficient.
+For the purposes of this article, our discussion and analysis of furnace efficiency will focus on gas furnaces, as electric furnaces are 100% efficient by default.

 How is Furnace Efficiency Measured?

 The efficiency of a furnace is measured by comparing the amount of heat generated to the actual amount of heat that goes into heating your home.
-This value is measured in AFUE and can take any value up to 100%.
+This value is measured in AFUE and can range from 0% to 100%.

-For instance, if your furnace has 80 percent AFUE, this implies that only 80 percent of the heat generated with your money actually goes into heating your home.
-The remaining 20 percent is lost via exhaust due to machine operations.
+For instance, if your furnace has an 80 percent AFUE rating, that means only 80 percent of the energy your money pays for actually goes into heating your home.
+The remaining 20 percent is lost to exhaust during machine operation.
 As a result, for every dollar spent on a gas furnace to heat your home, you get a service value equivalent to 80 cents.

-It’s worth mentioning that a furnace’s heating efficiency is also measured in terms of BTU (BTU represents the British Thermal Unit, and one BTU is the amount of heat needed to raise the temperature of a pound of water by 1°F.
+It’s worth noting that a furnace’s heating efficiency is also measured in BTU (British Thermal Unit).
+One BTU is the amount of heat required to raise the temperature of 1 pound of water by 1°F.

 How Does a High-Efficiency Furnace Work?

-Condensing or high-efficiency furnaces contain special design adjustments that make them more efficient than conventional ones.
-In addition, high-efficiency furnaces come with a secondary heat exchanger, which allows the furnace to recycle unused heat and redirect it into the building instead of releasing it as waste.
+Condensing or high-efficiency furnaces feature design features that make them more efficient than conventional furnaces.
+In addition, high-efficiency furnaces include a secondary heat exchanger that recycles unused heat and returns it to the building rather than releasing it as waste.

 After recycling, only a fraction of the initial waste is eventually exhausted, thus boosting the system’s efficiency.
 Unfortunately, standard furnace models lack a secondary heat exchanger, so they cannot recycle the initial waste and, thus, aren’t as efficient.

-The availability of a secondary heat exchanger in high-efficiency gas furnaces helps with energy savings as most of the initial unused energy is redirected toward heating the home instead of allowing it to escape as waste.
+The availability of a secondary heat exchanger in high-efficiency gas furnaces helps improve energy efficiency, as most unused energy is redirected toward heating the home rather than being wasted.

 Standard Efficiency vs. High-Efficiency Gas Furnaces

-Regardless of the design of a gas furnace, they can be categorized based on efficiency into standard efficiency and high efficiency.
-Standard efficiency furnaces are those whose AFUE ratings are less than 90 percent (typically around 80 percent), while high-efficiency models have a 90 percent and above AFUE rating.
+Regardless of design, gas furnaces can be categorized as standard or high-efficiency.
+Standard-efficiency furnaces have AFUE ratings below 90 percent (typically around 80 percent), while high-efficiency models have ratings of 90 percent or higher.

 Does a Gas Furnace Produce Waste?

-Gas furnaces give off liquid vapor of carbon dioxide and carbon monoxide as the main waste product of heat exchange.
-However, other substances like nitrogen gas and slag are also produced in micro quantities.
+Gas furnaces emit liquid vapor containing carbon dioxide and carbon monoxide as the main byproducts of heat exchange.
+However, other substances, such as nitrogen gas and slag, are also produced in microquantities.

-It’s important to ensure that the furnace is adequately vented so that waste gases can easily leave the building.
-Poor furnace venting causes combustion byproducts to find their way into your home and contaminate the air, leading to health issues like headaches, nausea, dizziness, and fatigue.
+It’s important to ensure the furnace is properly vented so waste gases can exit the building.
+Poor furnace venting allows combustion byproducts to enter your home and contaminate the air, leading to health issues such as headaches, nausea, dizziness, and fatigue.

 Generally, there are two ways your gas furnace can be vented: